HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_internal_networking.md

-# Deploy DX on the internal network
+# Configure to deploy on the internal network

 This section contains the procedure to deploy DX on the internal network.